Early Childhood Special Education

 - Developmental Adaptive Physical Education

 - Physical Therapist

 - Teacher of the Deaf and Hard of Hearing

 The ECSE staff supports children and their families by:

 - Helping children do the best they can through individualized program plans (IFSP and IEP) geared to promote development and based on each child's assessed level of function and need.

 - Supporting and educating families to support their child's development during everyday activities.

 - Providing parents with connections to community services and programs.

 Once a referral is made, a member of the early intervention team will contact the family to arrange a time to further explain the process and if needed, begin assessment procedures to determine if your child would be eligible for services.
-If your child has already been identified as eligible for special education services, you can click on the enroll now link below or call the special education office.
+If you child has already been identified as eligible for special education services, you can click on the "enroll now" link below or call the special education office.